Making a Will in South Dakota

 To make a will in South Dakota, you must be:

 You must make your will on hard copy.
 That is, it must be on actual paper.
-It cannot be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?," below.)
+It can't be on an audio, video, or any other digital file.
+(Although, see "Can I Make a Digital or Electronic Will?" below.)
 Type and print your will using a computer, or you can use a typewriter.
-South Dakota does permit handwritten wills (S.D.
-Codified Laws Ann. § 29A-2-502.), but they are usually not a good idea.
+South Dakota does permit handwritten wills (called "holographic wills), but they are usually not a good idea.
+(S.D.
+Codified Laws Ann. § 29A-2-502 (2024).)

-How Do I Sign my South Dakota Will?
+How Do I Sign My South Dakota Will?

 To finalize your will in South Dakota:

-Do I Need to Have My Will Notarized?
+Do I Need to Have My Will Notarized in South Dakota?

 However, South Dakota allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.